-Beginning July 20, visitors are permitted on campus.
-Alfred State will limit the number of visitors on campus at one time, restrict movement and interaction, and utilize social distancing and preventative measures.
+Beginning July 20, visitors were permitted on campus.
+Alfred State has limited the number of visitors on campus at one time, restricted movement and interaction, and utilized social distancing and preventative measures.

 Prospective Students and Visitors through Admissions: Alfred State is pleased to welcome prospective students and their families to campus with the following guidelines and restrictions.

-- Capacity: Campus tours are limited to one party at a time (most likely a prospective student and their guests).
+- Capacity: Campus tours are limited to two parties at a time (most likely, one party is a prospective student and their guests)

-- Appointments: Prospective students and families should schedule an appointment online to visit campus at www.alfredstate.edu/visit.
+- Appointments: Prospective students and families can schedule an appointment online to visit campus at www.alfredstate.edu/visit-us.
 Through this registration form, Alfred State collects valuable contact tracing information.
 If visitors register by phone or with a department, the student’s information, including guest information, must be entered online (Slate) as a visit request.
-If a visitor’s information is not entered online, then no visit information, including vital COVID-19 information, will reach our guests.
+If a visitor’s information is not entered online, then no visit information, including vital COVID-19 information, will reach our guests

-o This survey will be sent to all visitors via email or text to be completed online.
-Guests will be informed that, depending upon the survey results, the visit may be canceled and then rescheduled at a later date to protect our community.
+- This survey will be sent to all visitors via email or text to be completed online.
+Guests will be informed that, depending upon the survey results, the visit may be canceled and then rescheduled at a later date to protect our community

-o In the event that any member of the party did not complete the health survey, it will be texted or emailed again upon arrival of the visitor for completion.
-If an unexpected visitor arrives with a registered guest, we will request that the unexpected visitor register on their phone or the office iPad (self-sanitizing products available) and then complete the survey.
+- In the event that any member of the party did not complete the health survey, it will be texted or emailed again upon arrival of the visitor for completion.
+If an unexpected visitor arrives with a registered guest, we will request that the unexpected visitor register on their phone or the office iPad (self-sanitizing products available) and then complete the survey

-o Admissions will distribute small hand sanitizer bottles to all visitors and face coverings (if needed).
+- Admissions will distribute small hand sanitizer bottles to all visitors and face coverings (if needed)

-o A schedule will be developed for each campus visitor for potential contact tracing.
-Movement outside the established schedule will need approval and will be logged.
+- A schedule will be developed for each campus visitor for potential contact tracing.
+Movement outside the established schedule will need approval and will be logged

-- Tour and Visit: Visitors experience a modified walking tour and in-person meetings with Admissions, Financial Aid, the student's department, and Athletics in an appropriate space that supports social distancing.
+Tour and Visit: Visitors experience a modified walking tour and in-person meetings with Admissions, Financial Aid, and Athletics in an appropriate space that supports social distancing.

-o Alfred State faculty and staff will wear masks whenever outside of office or not alone in office, unless protective shields have been installed.
+- Alfred State faculty and staff will wear masks whenever outside of office or not alone in office, unless protective shields have been installed.
 Conference rooms will be used for interviews to maintain social distancing.
-Employees will sanitize after use.
+Employees will sanitize after use

-o Student tour guides wear masks at all times and use sanitizers.
+- Student tour guides wear masks at all times and use sanitizers

-o A model residence hall room will be used with limited access to the residence hall.
+- Unless an unoccupied, easily accessible, model residence hall room is available, there will be limited access to the residence hall

-- Walk-in Visitors: Alfred State has created an exterior walking tour for unscheduled visitors or when guests prefer a self-guided exterior tour.
+- Alfred State has created an exterior walking tour for unscheduled visitors or when guests prefer a self-guided exterior tour.
 Admissions has maps and QR codes are available to share campus information.
-If an unscheduled visitor enters a building, the visitor screening form with contact information should be completed.
+If an unscheduled visitor enters a building, the visitor screening form with contact information should be completed